matthewfeickert/report-urssi-fellowship-2025/report/report.md

 ### Future Opportunities and Collaborations

-The Brookhaven National Laboratory [National Synchrotron Light Source II](https://www.bnl.gov/nsls2/) (NSLS-II) [Data Science and Systems Integration](https://www.bnl.gov/nsls2/datascience/) (DSSI) division sent staff to the August, 2025 national-level workshop.
+The Brookhaven National Laboratory (BNL) [National Synchrotron Light Source II](https://www.bnl.gov/nsls2/) (NSLS-II) [Data Science and Systems Integration](https://www.bnl.gov/nsls2/datascience/) (DSSI) division sent staff to the August, 2025 national-level workshop.
 Following the workshop, the DSSI has invited Feickert to BNL in 2026 to give a guest workshop for NSLS-II scientists and staff, as they are looking to modernize their beamline software application deployments.

 ## Project Review